alvinsj/reporta-modules/README.md

 ## Reporta Modules

-### Reporta::Reportable
+### Reporta::Reportable - DSL for report's view model

-`Reporta::Reportable` module added some DSL for your covenience to create your report's [__view model/object__](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).
+`Reporta::Reportable` added DSL for your convenience to create your report's [__view model/object__](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).

-#### Filters
+#### Defining Filters

-Report are normally generated based on some filter or a certain criteria.
+Reports are normally generated based on filters or input from users.
+Define those filters with `filter filter_name [options]`.
 For example:

 ```ruby